 Reziuddin Siddique – McKinley Texas

 We are investigating Dr. Siddique after receiving a report that he spends little time with patients but bills as if he had an extended visit.
 Our investigation reveals that many of the billing codes used by Dr. Siddique suggests that he spends 30 minutes or more with patients.
 However, our whistleblower believes he spends very little time or any time with his hospice and nursing home patients.
 According to our information, Dr. Reziuddin Siddique practices geriatric medicine and in fact does have many patients in hospice care and skilled nursing homes.

 Overbilling for services is a common indicator of Medicare and Medicaid fraud.
 It is also stealing.
 Imagine if you paid a mechanic by the hour to repair your car.
 You would be very upset if he or she billed you for 4 hours of work but only spent a few minutes fixing the problem.

 Is Dr. Siddique guilty of Medicare fraud?
 Your information may help us find out.
-If you have any information whatsoever, positive or negative, call attorneys Tim Granitz or Katherine Holiday at 414-258-2375 or email This information is for investigations purpose only and will not be used without your permission.
+If you have any information whatsoever, positive or negative, call attorney Tim Granitz at 414-258-2375 or email .
+Any information you provide will be used for investigations purpose only and will not be used without your permission.